Policy and Procedure Name:

 1. A loss of vision

-award is based on the injured worker’s post injury vision prior to correction
+award is based on the IW’s post injury vision prior to correction by glasses,

-by glasses, contacts, corneal transplants, or surgical intervention.
-Kroger
+contacts, corneal transplants, or surgical intervention.
+Kroger v.
+Stover

-worker has an eye injury that will heal without surgery, the scheduled loss
+eye injury that will heal without surgery, the scheduled loss compensation

-compensation award will not be determined until the healing process is
+award will not be determined until the healing process is completed.

-worker requires corrective surgery as a result of the injury, the scheduled
+requires corrective surgery as a result of the injury, the scheduled loss

 correction and healing.